janiker/Kerner_et_al-2022-Alpine_butterflies_want_to_fly_high/README.md

     * raw and processed data of butterfly and plant surveys in 2009 and 2019 used for analysis (.csv)
     * dependent metadata files (.csv) in subfolder

-2. __manuscript__:
+2. __script__:
-    * The markdown document used to create the manuscript including code of data analysis and figures
+    * The markdown document used to code the data analysis and figures
-    * dependent files for document formatting, inserting cited literature and citation format
+    * dependent files for document formatting

 3. __figures__:
     * figures of the manuscript that were created outside of R